 Map - First thing to note: You can repeat levels!
 If you start needing some minor healing potions, you've probably strayed too far.
 Start going back to easier levels.
 You need the stuff and you don't want to waste resources.
 Province 5 Scenario 8 (5-8) is a great one to do over and over.
 Once you get high enough, 8-7 is one of the best in the game.
 It has the most recruits per energy AND the most monsters for your WANTED MISSIONS.
 You need 24 energy to get 100 monster kills.

 Raids - This is fighting other players.
 At first, you will lose pretty much all the time, but you could get lucky!
 Keep trying and you'll keep getting better.
 There is nothing to lose by trying.
 Also, other players will be able to attack you, but only when you're offline.
 They can ONLY raid what's in your watchtower, so it's no big deal.
 IF they beat you, you can seek revenge!
 See if you can beat them first.
 If you can't, maybe you can later on after you level your guys up more.
 Here's a trick - once you pair up for a raid, you can't switch without paying food.
 However, if you don't want to fight that guy with a 2000+ team, instead go seek revenge!
 Save those low level revenges just for this!
-Then, when you go back to raid, you can get assigned a new guy!
+After your revenge, when you go back to raid, you are assigned a new opponent!
 Yay!
-Also important - your defense team doesn't have to be your active team.
+Also important - your DEFENSE team doesn't have to be your attack team.
 You can change your team once you see what they have for theirs.

 Quests - You open these up at level 10 and they're the same for everyone.
-They're good, but they can be hard (or even impossible).
+They're good, but they can be hard (or even impossible at your level).
 If the quest is the same attack level as you, you should be able to beat it using some battle items.
-If it's 15%-20% higher, you'll need to use a LOT of resources, but you should win, assuming the gems fall in a non-mean way (so if you have a 1500 army, you can use up a lot to beat a 1800 army).
+If it's 15%-20% higher, you'll need to use a LOT of resources, but you should win, assuming the tiles fall in a non-mean way (so if you have a 1500 army, you can use up a lot to beat a 1800 army).
 If it's higher than that, you will probably lose.
 It will just take WAY too many resources to win, and it's not worth it.
 And do NOT use 75 gems to finish it!
 It's not worth it!!

 Titans - You need an Alliance for this!
 It's pretty fun, though, so you might try to find one.
 Plus, the people are usually pretty helpful if you have more questions.
 This is 90 seconds, so go fast fast fast!